Kitware/geowatch/docs/source/manual/development/coding_conventions.rst

-Coding Conventions in the GEOWATCH REPO
+Coding Conventions in the GeoWATCH REPO
 =======================================

 This document is an effort to list concepts and patterns that you will see if